skydiver/newton-cache/README.md

 - Files are stored under a cache directory (`<os tmp>/node-cache` by default).
 - Keys are URL-encoded to form the filename (e.g., key `answer` -> `/tmp/node-cache/answer`).
 - Each file stores a JSON payload: `{ "value": <your data>, "expiresAt": <timestamp|undefined> }`.
-- `get` reads and JSON-parses the file for the given key, returning `null` or a caller-provided default when missing, invalid, or expired (expired files are deleted).
+- `get` reads and JSON-parses the file for the given key, returning `undefined` or a caller-provided default when missing, invalid, or expired (expired files are deleted).
-- `has` returns true only when the file exists, parses, is not expired, and the stored `value` is not `null`.
+- `has` returns true only when the file exists, parses, is not expired, and the stored `value` is defined.
 - `remember` writes the payload with an `expiresAt` timestamp when given a TTL (seconds). `rememberForever` omits `expiresAt`.
 If you pass complex objects, they're serialized with `JSON.stringify`; the timestamp sits alongside your data.

 ## Scripts